wisesumo/squidbot/README.md

 To run your own version of SquidBot you need:

 1. a [Slack](https://slack.com) account to send and receive team messages
-2. [Ruby 2.3.X](https://www.ruby-lang.org/en/documentation/installation/) and installed on your computer
+2. [Ruby 2.3](https://www.ruby-lang.org/en/documentation/installation/) and installed on your computer
-3. [Github](https://github.com/) setup via the command line  or the [Github Desktop](https://desktop.github.com/) installed on your computer
+3. [Github](https://github.com/) setup via the command line  or the [Github Desktop](https://desktop.github.com/) app
 3. a free [Heroku](https://www.heroku.com) hosting account for the SquidBot code and [Kaffeine](http://kaffeine.herokuapp.com) to keep your server awake.